awsles/FinOps/README.md

 Guardrails can be deployed which can limit the types and sizes of resources that a person can deploy, as well as impose certain security configuration requirements.
 This provides a nice balance to self-service enablement.
-All of the cloud providers offer controls to manage configuration and limit spend.
+All of the cloud providers offer controls to manage configuration and limit spend via budgets and alerts.

 ### OpEx vs CapEx
 A common accounting challenge is transitioning from a Capital Expenditure (CapEx) to an Operational Expenditure (OpEx) model.